ThatGeekAndrew/andrewscodes_v1/README.md

 ## Version 2!?

 Oh shit!
 I'm redoing this bitch.
-The current iteration of [andrews.codes](http://www.andrews.codes/) makes the fans work on my laptop work overtime, so that's not good.
-I don't do anything with it, likewise, it doesn't do much for me.
+The current iteration of [andrews.codes](http://www.andrews.codes/) makes the fan on my laptop work overtime, so that's not good.
+I don't do anything with current version, likewise, it doesn't do much for me.
 In an effort to make my own website useful, display new work easily, as well as have a go-to system in place to build for others, it was time to give v2 a branch.

 Over the next couple weeks I'll be pulling ideas from v1 that are working and rewrite everything!